resim-ai/getting-started-demo/README.md

 ### Contributions

 We want to keep this example as simple as possible, while also highlighting the value of ReSim.
-Feel free to submit a Pull Request if you have any suggestions on how to improve this example.
+Feel free to submit a Pull Request if you have any suggestions on how to improve it.